Skip to content

 Client-Provided Tools

-AHP sessions can expose tools from two sources: server tools provided by the agent host, and client tools provided by the active client (e.g. an IDE).
+AHP sessions can expose tools from two sources: server tools provided by the agent host, and client tools provided by an active client (e.g. an IDE).
 Client tools let the agent invoke capabilities that only the client has access to.

 Key design points: